aoloe/ots-manual-cpp-beginners/NOTES.md

 ## Hello world

-with the text editor create the text file `hello_world.cpp`:
+We will start by using the text editor to create the text file `hello_world.cpp`.

-### Writing the Hello world program
+### Writing the Hello World program

 ~~~
-// This program outputs the message "Hello world"
+// This program outputs the message "Hello World"
 #include <iostream>

 int main() {